PatrickLeonardo/PHA/README.md

 ### Languages

-- Java v.20.0.1 2023-04-18
+- Java 20.0.2 2023-07-18
-- ShellScript (PowerShell) v.5.1.19041.3031
+- ShellScript (PowerShell 7.3.6)

 <hr>

 ## Test

-All tests are stored in forms of java files in the [test](https://github.com/PatrickLeonardo/PHA-256-Procedural-Hash-Algorithm/tree/main/test) folder and are being executed through Visual Studio Code using the Hamcrest library
+All tests are stored in forms of java files in the [test](https://github.com/PatrickLeonardo/PHA-256-Procedural-Hash-Algorithm/tree/main/test) folder and are being executed through IntelliJ IDEA Ultimate 2023.2